-Qualified Basis: Regarding a building within a project, the building's eligible basis multiplied by the applicable fraction, within the meaning of IRC Section 42(c)(1).
+Qualified Basis: Regarding a building within a project, the building's eligible basis multiplied by the applicable fraction, within the meaning of IRC Section 42(c)(l).

-Qualified Census Tract: Any census tract that is so designated by the Secretary of HUD and, for the most recent year for which census data are available on household income in such tract, either in which 50 percent or more of the households have an income which is less than 60 percent of the Area Median Gross Income AMGI for such year or which has a poverty rate - of at least 25percent25 percent.
+Qualified Census Tract: Any census tract that is so designated by the Secretary of HUD and, for the most recent year for which census data are available on household income in such tract, either in which 50 percent or more of the households have an income which is less than 60 percent of the AMGI for such year or which has a poverty rate of at least 25 percent.